beahunt3r/Threat-Hunting-and-Detection/Command and Control/Suspicious Network Beacons - Sysmon.md

     )
     ;
-// Remove ImpossibleBeaconsByTimeDelta from potentially suspicious beacons.
+// Remove ImpossibleBeaconsByTimeDelta from potentially suspicious beacons. let SuspiciousBeacons = materialize (
     PotentialBeacons
     | join kind=leftantisemi ImpossibleBeaconsByTimeDelta on Computer, UserName, Image, DestinationIp, DestinationPort
     // if the logs have extra information, they can be used for filtering the nonmalicious destinations
     | order by JitterPercentage asc, TimeDeltaInSeconds_avg asc
+    );
+// get prevalence data for the destinations(last14d) let DestinationList =
+    SuspiciousBeacons
+    | summarize make_set(DestinationIp)
+    ;
+let PrevalanceData =
+    Event
+    | where TimeGenerated between (ago(14d) .. ago(endtime)) // analyze the duration before the last beacon connection
+    | invoke parse_sysmon_3()
+    | where DestinationIp in (DestinationList)
+    | summarize hint.strategy=shuffle DestinationPrevalence = dcount(Computer) by DestinationIp
+    ;
+// Enrich suspicious beacons with the historical prevalence data for prioritization SuspiciousBeacons
+| join kind=leftouter PrevalanceData on DestinationIp
+| sort by DestinationPrevalence asc
+| project-reorder DestinationPrevalence
 // It's best to enrich IP information with other logs like proxy/firewall to get more info on the IP and apply filtering.
 ```